zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 The Zowe started task needs to run under a user with sufficient privileges.
 As a workaround, you can try to run the started task under the same user ID as z/OSMF (typically IZUSVR).

 The hostname that is displayed in the details of the exception is a valid hostname.
 You can validate that the hostname is valid by using `ping` command on the same mainframe system.
 For example, `ping system.lvn.broadcom.net`.
-If it is valid, then the problem can be caused by insufficient privileges of your started task that is not allowed to do network access.
+If it is valid, then the problem can be caused by insufficient privileges of your started task that is not allowed network access.

 You can fix it by setting up the security environment as described in the [Zowe documentation](../user-guide/configure-zos-system#configure-security-environment-switching).